Blog

 Cass County, Minnesota is in USDA Hardiness Zone 4a.
 The average last spring frost is May 12 and first fall frost is September 28.

-Cass County County sits in USDA Zone 4a.
+Cass County sits in USDA Zone 4a.
 Hostas grows reliably in zones 3a through 9a, so it's a good fit here.

-Can Hostas grow in Cass County County's climate?
+Can Hostas grow in Cass County's climate?

 🌱